-The Company sells Chenodal and Cholbam (Kolbam), which are aggregated as bile acid products, and Thiola through direct-to-patient distributors.
+The Company sells Chenodal and Cholbam (Kolbam), which are aggregated as bile acid products, and Thiola and Thiola EC, aggregated as tiopronin products, through direct-to-patient distributors.
 The Company sells its products worldwide, with more than 95% of the revenue generated in North America.